MattCJones/dotfiles/.vim/mySnippets/README.md

 # My Ultisnips Snippets

-To use these, link them to the ~/.vim/UltiSnips folder.
+To use these, link or move them to the ~/.vim/UltiSnips folder.